 Detailed (Level C) terrain stability mapping has been completed for the entire area of TFL 49.
 Tolko has a geotechnical engineer on staff that has worked extensively with this mapping during cutblock development.
 Based on his advice, all areas with a mapping classification of V (High likelihood of landslide initiation following timber harvesting) were excluded from the THLB unless there was evidence of previous harvest or they are in a proposed cutblock.
-For terrain polygons with mapping classification of IV (Moderate likelihood of landslide initiation following timber harvesting), all areas where the slope is greater than 60% were excluded from the THLB unless there was evidence of previous harvest needs there was evidence of previous harvest, or they are in a proposed cutblock.
+For terrain polygons with mapping classification of IV (Moderate likelihood of landslide initiation following timber harvesting), all areas where the slope is greater than 60% were excluded from the THLB unless there was evidence of previous harvest, or they are in a proposed cutblock.
 Table 10 summarizes the areas removed from the THLB for unstable terrain.